Rokyyz/Reddit_replica/README.md

        return redirect(url_for('login'))
    ```

+1) Database Query:
+The User.query.filter_by(username=username).first() line queries the database for a user with the provided username.
+The first() method returns the first result of the query, or None if no user is found.

+3) Password Verification:
+If a user is found, the check_password_hash(user.password, password) function checks if the hashed password stored in the database matches the password provided by the user.
+This ensures secure password verification.

+3) Session Management:
+If the username and password are valid, the user's ID is stored in the session using session['user_id'] = user.id.
+This keeps the user logged in across subsequent requests.

+4) Redirection:
-   Here, the code queries the database to find a user with the provided username.
-If a user is found and the password hash matches the stored hash for that user, the user is considered authenticated.
-Their user ID is stored in the session, and they are redirected to the dashboard.
-If authentication fails, an error message is flashed, and the user is redirected back to the login page.
+On successful login, the user is redirected to the dashboard with return redirect(url_for('dashboard')).
+If authentication fails, an error message is displayed using flash('Login Unsuccessful.
+Please check email and password', 'danger'), and the user is redirected back to the login page with return redirect(url_for('login')).

 4. **Security Considerations:**
-   - **Hashed Passwords:** The passwords are stored securely as hashed values using the `generate_password_hash` function.
-This ensures that even if the database is compromised, the passwords remain protected.
+   - **Hashed Passwords:** Passwords are stored as hashed values in the database using generate_password_hash.
+This adds a layer of security by ensuring that even if the database is compromised, the actual passwords are not exposed.
-   - **Session Management:** User authentication is maintained using Flask's session management.
-Once a user logs in, their user ID is stored in the session, allowing them to access restricted routes without needing to log in again for subsequent requests.
+   - **Session Management:** The Flask session is used to maintain user authentication state.
+The session dictionary securely stores the user ID, ensuring that users do not have to log in again for each request.
+Flask sessions are signed cryptographically, providing additional security.

 Computational Thinking:
 - **Decomposition:** The login system decomposes the task of user authentication into smaller, manageable steps: form submission handling, user authentication, and session management.